Piwit/django-problem/README.md

-# Django problems
+# Django Problem

-A Django application to report a problem.
+A Django application to report a problem / bug in your app.
 A problem is a text description linked to an user and a page.
 A problem can be marked as resolved.